overture-stack/SONG/song-docs/source/docker.rst

 .. warning::

-    Docker for Song is meant to **demonstrate** the configuration and usage of `SONG <https://github.com/overture-stack/SONG>`_, and is **NOT INTENDED FOR PRODUCTION**.
+    Docker for SONG is meant to **demonstrate** the configuration and usage of `SONG <https://github.com/overture-stack/SONG>`_, and is **NOT INTENDED FOR PRODUCTION**.
 If you decide to ignore this warning and use this in any public or production environment, please remember to change the passwords, accessKeys, and secretKeys.

 What is Docker for Song?
 ---------------------------